PrefectHQ/prefect/docs/guides/creating-interactive-workflows.md

         await name_input.respond(f"Hello, {name_input.value}!")
 ```

-With a `greeter` flow in place, we're ready to create the flow that sends `greeter` names!
+With a `greeter` flow in place, create the flow that sends `greeter` names.

-### Sending input
+### Send input

-You can send input to a flow with the `send_input` function.
+Send input to a flow with the `send_input` function.
 This works similarly to `receive_input` and, like that function, accepts the same `run_input` argument, which can be a built-in type such as `str`, or else a `BaseModel` or `RunInput` subclass.

-!!! note "When can you send input to a flow run?"
+!!! note "When to send input to a flow run"
-    You can send input to a flow run as soon as you have the flow run's ID.
+    Send input to a flow run as soon as you have the flow run's ID.
 The flow does not have to be receiving input for you to send input.
-If you send a flow input before it is receiving, it will see your input when it calls `receive_input` (as long as the types in the `send_input` and `receive_input` calls match!)
+If you send a flow input before it is receiving, it will see your input when it calls `receive_input` (as long as the types in the `send_input` and `receive_input` calls match.)

-Next, we'll create a `sender` flow that starts a `greeter` flow run and then enters a loop, continuously getting input from the terminal and sending it to the greeter flow:
+Next, create a `sender` flow that starts a `greeter` flow run and then enters a loop—continuously getting input from the terminal and sending it to the greeter flow:

 ```python
 @flow